 In most cases, false labor contractions are irregular.
 They are usually short in duration (less than 45 seconds).
 The discomfort of the contraction may occur in various parts of your body, such as the groin, lower abdomen or back.
 With true labor, uterine contractions produce pain that starts at the top of the uterus and radiates over the entire uterus, through the lower back into the pelvis.

-False labor is usually seen in late pregnancy and seems to occur in women that have been pregnant before.
-False labor usually stops as soon as it begins and does not appear to harm you or the baby in any way.
+False labor is usually seen in late pregnancy and often occurs in women that have been pregnant before.
+False labor usually stops as soon as it begins and does not harm you or the baby in any way.

 There are several ways to tell the difference between true labor and false labor.
 Be sure that you talk to your doctor or midwife about knowing the difference between the two.
 Here are some indicators of false and true labor.